ElCep/repro-seir/README.md

 The recovered phase is a time (`tr`) during which, the agents cannot be re-infected.
 Once this time has elapsed, it returns to the suseptible phase.

 ##### SM5 - movements
 Before moving the agents will select a random orientation between 0 and 360 degrees.
-Then they move forward by 1.
+Then they move forward by 1 (in `m0-seir`).

+In the `m1-seir` version the path distance and rotation become input parameters of the model.

+In the `m2-seir` version the agents jump from one cell to another in the grid in a random way.

 ## Some results